-I recently published a blog about the availability of Nitrous Oxide (NO2) on labor and delivery at Hoboken University Medical Center and soon to be available at Morristown Medical Center too.
+I recently published a blog about the availability of Nitrous Oxide (NO2) on labor and delivery at Morristown Medical Center and Our Birthing Center.
 Everything I had read said that Nitrous oxide was safe for both mother and baby as it has been used for labor and delivery for many years.

 A concerned reader asked if we had read an article that stated dangerous effects of Nitrous Oxide especially for women who “have one or more of the C667T variant or a combination of the C677T + A1298C (like me).
 Single A1298C does not predispose much risk; however, two A1298C variants do.”